delingren/homeautomation/garage_door_opener/README.md

   - relay: clicks
   - tile: closed -> opening -> closed

+#### Open in app from STOPPED, motor failure
+1. Start from OPEN.
+1. Manually open upper sensor.
+1. Wait for the timeout to reach STOPPED.
-1. Tap the tile to open again.
+1. Tap the tile to open.
-1. Manually open lower sensor.
-1. Manuall close upper sensor.
+1. Wait for the start timeout.

 * Expected:
   - relay: clicks
-  - tile: closed -> opening -> open
+  - tile: open -> closing -> open

-#### Closing in app with motor failure
+#### Close in app from OPEN, motor failure
 1. Start from OPEN.
 1. Tap the tile to close.
 1. Wait for a start timeout.